srinu-venepalli/Motor_Insurance_AgenticAI/README.md

 exceeds `ADAPTIVE_EDIT_DISTANCE_THRESHOLD` -- see the dedicated section below.
-All thresholds/names are **configured via `.env`, not hardcoded** -- see `_evaluate_escalation()`'s docstring in `graph/nodes.py` for the full rule list and priority assignment (faithfulness failure and high-value claim both get `HIGH` priority + the named supervisor; everything else `MEDIUM`).
+All thresholds/names are **configured via `.env`, not hardcoded** -- see `_evaluate_escalation()`'s docstring in `graph/nodes.py` for the full rule list. **Every escalation is assigned to the named supervisor**, regardless of priority tier -- priority (`HIGH` for faithfulness failure and high-value claims, `MEDIUM` for everything else) communicates urgency, but assignment isn't conditional on it, so a repeat-customer escalation reaches the supervisor exactly like a faithfulness failure does.

 | Setting | Default | Purpose |
 |---|---|---|